SEKOIA-IO/documentation/docs/operation_center/integration_catalog/generated/imperva-waf_do_not_edit_manually.md

-In details, the following Table denotes the type of events produced by this integration.
+In details, the following table denotes the type of events produced by this integration.

 | Name | Values |
 | ---- | ------ |